flmiot/EuXFEL-designs/README.md

 # 3D Printed Devices and Infrastructure for Liquid Sample Delivery at the European XFEL
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-This repository contains solutions for liquid sample delivery systems.
+This repository contains solutions for liquid sample delivery systems suitable for experiments at X-ray free-electron lasers.
 Designs are provided in STL data format.
 Select an STL file to use the preview feature for 3D files on Github.

 ## Device overview